One-Way Reversible and Quantum Finite Automata with Advice: Power of Reversible Computation with Advice

-On any input of the form $x\#x'$, if $x'=x^{R}$, then $M$ enters an accepting state using $D_n$ with probability $1$, where the probability is calculated according to transition probabilities of $M$ as well as the probability distribution $D_n$.
+On any input of the form $x\#x'$, if $x'=x^{R}$, then $M$ enters an accepting state using $D_n$ with probability $1$, where this probability is calculated according to the transition probabilities of $M$ as well as the probability distribution $D_n$.
 On the contrary, if $x'\neq x^{R}$, then $M$ enters an accepting state with probability exactly $1/2$, and thus an error probability is $1/2$.
 To reduce this error probability to $1/4$, we need to make two runs of the above procedure in parallel.
+To make sure that an input is of the form $x\#x'$, we also need to force the 1pfa to check that $\#$ occurs exactly once in scanning the entire input string.

-It is not quite difficult to translate this 1pfa into an appropriate reversible automaton (by modifying randomized advice slightly), and we omit a detailed description of the desired 1rfa.
+It is not quite difficult to translate our 1pfa into an appropriate reversible automaton (by modifying randomized advice slightly), and thus we omit a detailed description of the desired 1rfa.